Configuring application access for the Citrix Secure Access agent for Java

 When users are connected with the Citrix Secure Access agent for Java, you can configure one of two methods that allow users to access applications.

 Accessing Applications by Using the HOSTS File Modification Method

-When you use the HOSTS File Modification method, the Citrix Gateway plug-in for Java adds an entry that corresponds to the applications that you configure in the HOSTS file.
+When you use the HOSTS File Modification method, the Citrix Secure Access agent for Java adds an entry that corresponds to the applications that you configure in the HOSTS file.
 To modify this file on a Windows-based device, you must be logged on as an administrator or have administrator privileges.
 If you are not logged on with administrator privileges, manually edit the HOSTS file and add the appropriate entries.